andras-simonyi/citeproc-org/README.md

 ### Org-mode citations and bibliography using the “wip-cite” syntax

-Currently only the the `wip-cite` development branch of org-mode supports this citaton syntax.
+Currently only the the `wip-cite` development branch of Org supports this citaton syntax.

 #### Bibliography file and placement